 Current demise of ash species (Fraxinus spp.) caused by the advancing front of the emerald ash borer (Agrilus planipennis).

-Recognition of the problem of invasive species are growing at the same time as damage to native ecosystems is mounting.
-Identifying invasive plants, pests, and diseases and understanding the potential damage they can cause is essential to slowing their spread and protecting native vegetation.
+Recognition of the problem of invasive species is growing at the same time as damage to native ecosystems is mounting.
+Identifying invasive plants, pests, and diseases and understanding the potential damage they can cause is essential to slow their spread and protecting native vegetation.
 In short, invasive species infestations can be extremely expensive to control, as well as environmentally destructive.